 Immediately after taking office, President Donald Trump instituted a travel ban that labeled refugees a security threat, suspended the U.S. refugee resettlement program, and cut the number of refugees approved to arrive in 2017 by more than half.
-Now, the White House has capped refugee arrivals in 2018 at 45,000—an historic low.
+Now, the White House has capped refugee arrivals in 2019 at 30,000—an historic low.

 We take a look at some of the facts the Trump administration doesn’t grasp about refugees, and explain how the administration's refugee policies weaken America and endanger the lives of desperate people fleeing violence and persecution.